Do you want the short answer or the long answer?

-If you’re overweight, how does that statement strike you?
+If you’re larger than average, how does that statement strike you?

 Well, it sounds good but I don’t know if she’s right.
 I’ve done so much to put myself where I am today, and this weight I carry is a result of poor decisions…I don’t know if I can agree with her.

 I totally get you.